Integrating with REST services in a codeless way

 Consider the following supported and unsupported technologies before connecting to RESTful service in a codeless way:

 - Supported authorization and authentication—Basic Auth, OAuth 2.0 (client credentials grant type), BMC Helix Single Sign-On (Remedy SSO), Remedy (Without RSSO), and Custom.

 - REST web definitions—Once deployed as part of an application or library, administrators will not be able to modify these by using the Customization layer.

 Scenario: Connecting to the JIRA REST API service

-Your organization has a custom self-service application developed on BMC Helix Platform that employees use to create service requests, access knowledge articles, and so on.
+Your organization has a custom self-service application developed on BMC Helix Innovation Studio that employees use to create service requests, access knowledge articles, and so on.
 Your organization also uses Atlassian JIRA for project-tracking.
-As a developer of the self-service application, you want to connect the application to the JIRA REST service from the BMC Helix Innovation Studio UI so that you can get details about a JIRA issue in your application.
+As an administrator of the self-service application, you want to connect the application to the JIRA REST service from the BMC Helix Innovation Studio UI so that you can get details about a JIRA issue in your application.
 To connect the JIRA REST service in a codeless way, you must perform the following tasks:

 - Create the JIRA REST service definition in BMC Helix Innovation Studio and create a web request to get the issue details from JIRA.